Brexit will happen on Oct. 31 despite PM's unsigned delay request, UK says

 “That letter was sent because parliament required it to be sent ... but parliament can’t change the prime minister’s mind, parliament can’t change the government’s policy or determination.”

-In an extraordinary step that indicates the extent of the Brexit fever gripping the United Kingdom, Johnson sent three letters to Donald Tusk, the president of the European Council.
+In yet another twist to the running Brexit drama, Johnson sent three letters to Donald Tusk, the president of the European Council.

 “I have made clear since becoming Prime Minister and made clear to parliament again today, my view, and the Government’s position, that a further extension would damage the interests of the UK and our EU partners, and the relationship between us,” Johnson said in the third letter, signed “Boris Johnson”.

-The EU, which has grappled with more than three years of tortuous Brexit crisis, was clearly bewildered by the contradictory signals from London.
+The EU, which has grappled with the tortuous Brexit crisis since Britons voted 52%-48% to leave in a 2016 referendum, was clearly bewildered by the contradictory signals from London.

 French President Emmanuel Macron told Johnson that Paris needed swift clarification on the situation after Saturday’s vote, an official at the French presidency told Reuters.

-“He (Macron) signalled a delay would be in no one’s interest,” the official said.
+“He (Macron) signaled a delay would be in no one’s interest,” the official said.

-It was unlikely that the EU’s 27 remaining member states would refuse Britain’s delay request.
-Diplomats said on Sunday the bloc would play for time rather than rush to decide, waiting to see how things developed in London next week.
+It was unlikely that the EU’s 27 remaining member states would refuse Britain’s request, given the impact on all parties of a no-deal Brexit.
+Diplomats said on Sunday the bloc would play for time rather than rush to decide, waiting to see how things developed in London.

+Gove said the risk of no deal had increased and the government would step up preparations for it, including triggering its “Operation Yellowhammer” contingency plans.

+“We cannot guarantee that the European Council will grant an extension,” he said, adding that he would chair a meeting on Sunday “to ensure that the next stage of our exit preparations, our preparedness for a no deal, is accelerated”.

-Johnson won the top job by staking his career on getting Brexit done by the latest deadline of Oct.
-31 after his predecessor, Theresa May, was forced to delay the departure date.
-Parliament rejected her deal three times, by margins of between 58 and 230 votes earlier this year.
+Johnson won the top job by staking his career on getting Brexit done by Oct.
+31 after his predecessor, Theresa May, was forced to delay the departure date twice.
+Parliament rejected her deal three times, by margins of between 58 and 230 votes.

 He had hoped to pass his own newly struck deal at an extraordinary sitting of parliament on Saturday but that was derailed by a legislative booby trap set by a rebel lawmaker concerned that Britain might still drop out without a deal.

-Lawmakers voted 322 to 306 in favour of an amendment that turned Johnson’s planned finale on its head by obliging him to ask the EU for a delay, and increasing the opportunity for opponents to frustrate Brexit.
+Lawmakers voted 322 to 306 in favor of an amendment that called for the legislation around the withdrawal deal to be approved first.
+This turned Johnson’s planned finale on its head by obliging him to ask the EU for a delay, and increasing the opportunity for opponents to frustrate Brexit.

 Former minister Amber Rudd said she and most of the 21 Conservatives kicked out of the ruling party over their bid to block a no-deal Brexit would support the deal and there was “a fragile but sincere coalition of people who want to support it”.

-Oliver Letwin, the lawmaker behind Saturday’s booby trap, said on Sunday that he believed Johnson could probably get his Brexit deal over the line.
+Oliver Letwin, the lawmaker behind Saturday’s amendment, said on Sunday that he believed Johnson could probably get his Brexit deal over the line.

 “I am absolutely behind the government now as long as they continue with this bill, continue with the deal.
 I will support it, I will vote for it,” Letwin told BBC television.

-“There will be no more Oliver Letwin amendments next week because there don’t need to be.
-I am supporting the bill.”

-But the opposition Labour Party accused Johnson of acting as if he was above the law, and warned that the prime minister could end up in court.
+But the opposition Labour Party accused Johnson of acting as if he was above the law, and said the prime minister could end up in court.

-Labour’s Brexit spokesman Keir Starmer said the party would put forward amendments to Johnson’s Brexit legislation, particularly aimed at closing the “trap door” to no-deal Brexit at the end of a transition period in December 2020.
+Labour’s Brexit spokesman Keir Starmer said the party would put forward amendments to Johnson’s Brexit legislation, particularly aimed at closing the “trap door” to a no-deal Brexit kicking in at the end of a transition period in December 2020.

 “He is being childlike.
 The law is very clear he should have signed one letter ...
 If we crash out, because of what he has done with the letters, in 11 days’ time without a deal he bears personal responsibility for that,” Starmer told BBC television.